 Bachelor of Fine Art

-TRU-OL offers some courses that fulfill both lower- and upper-level degree requirements.
-However, students who have not previously taken art or design studio courses or who are not currently working as an artist or designer may need to complete most studio credits through classroom courses from other recognized post-secondary institutions and transfer the credit to this degree program.
+If you are new to art or design studio courses or are not currently working in the field, you may need to complete most of the studio credits through classroom courses from other recognized post-secondary institutions and then transfer the credit to this program.

 What Can You Do With This Credential?

-Completing her Bachelor of Fine Art degree through Open Learning allowed Shima Luchi to complete coursework while creating her artwork, exhibiting her installations across North America and co-curating local exhibits, which all helped buttress her burgeoning career as an internationally exhibited artist.
+Attaining her Bachelor of Fine Art degree through Open Learning allowed Shima Iuchi to complete coursework while creating her artwork, exhibiting her installations across North America and co-curating local exhibits, all of which helped buttress her burgeoning career as an internationally exhibited artist.

 Graduates of Georgian College Fine Arts Advanced Diploma may apply for admission and receive a block transfer.
-For information on Georgian College's Fine Arts Advanced Diploma, contact the Office of the Registrar at Georgian College at 1.705.722.1511 (Ontario or International).
+For information on Georgian College's Fine Arts Advanced Diploma, contact the Office of the Registrar at Georgian College at 1-705-722-1511.

-Other applicants are admitted on a case-by-case basis according to TRU-OL admission policies.
+Other applicants are admitted on a case-by-case basis, according to OL admission policies.

-120 credits total, with a grade point average (GPA) of 2.0 or higher over all courses required for this credential, as follows: 27 credits from general education, Georgian College or other, plus 18 credits in history and theory of art and 75 credits in studio work.
+120 credits total, with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows: 27 credits from general education, Georgian College or other, plus 18 credits in history and theory of art and 75 credits in studio work